-Each of the three operating leases has one 5-year extension option at the then-fair market rate.
+The Rolling Hills Estates and Torrance Skypark office operating leases each have one 5-year extension option at the then-fair market rate.
+In August 2022, the Bank signed a lease amendment for the San Pedro office.
+This amendment extended the original lease by ten years, through March 31, 2033, with two 5-year extension options.
 As these extension options are reasonably certain of exercise, they are included in the lease term.
 The Bank has no finance leases.